raitonbl/ant/README.md

 - Generate the integration test project from an ant CLI specification document
 - Generate an HTML document that describes an CLI from the ant CLI specification document

-PS: The current version of the CLI only supports the first capability.
+PS: The current version of the CLI only supports the 1st capability.

 ## Installation